 A native of New Bedford, Massachusetts, Aaron Lansky holds a BA in modern Jewish history from Hampshire College, an MA in East European Jewish studies from McGill University, and honorary doctorates from Amherst College, the State University of New York, and Hebrew Union College.
 Early in his career he was included by Esquire magazine in its first annual register of “The Best of the New Generation: Men and Women Under Forty Who Are Changing America,” and he received a so-called “genius grant” from the MacArthur Foundation in 1989.
 His bestselling book, Outwitting History: The Amazing Adventures of a Man Who Rescued a Million Yiddish Books, won the Massachusetts Book Award in Nonfiction in 2005.
 Aaron lives in Amherst with his wife, Gail.
 They have two daughters, Sasha and Chava.

 Susan Bronson, executive director.
-Susan holds a PhD in Russian history and Jewish history from the University of Michigan and has worked in nonprofit culture and higher education for more than twenty years.
-Susan served as program director at the Social Science Research Council in New York; director of planning and development for Shakespeare & Company in Lenox, Massachusetts; and interim director of the Berkshire Museum in Pittsfield, Massachusetts.
-She has consulted with museums, theater companies, and foundations including the U.S. Memorial Holocaust Museum, the Carnegie Corporation, the Kennan Institute, the Berkshire Theater Festival, and the Stamford Museum & Nature Center.
+Susan holds a PhD in Russian history and Jewish history from the University of Michigan and has served in her current role for more than a decade.
+Previously, she worked in nonprofit culture and higher education for more than twenty years in organizations including the Social Science Research Council in New York and Shakespeare & Company in Lenox, MA.
+She currently serves as chair of the Board of the Council of American Jewish Museums and on the board of 7000 Languages, an organization dedicated to saving and teaching indigenous languages. ______________________________________________________________________________

 Gretchen Fiordalice, director of education administration.
-Gretchen has nearly twenty years’ experience in nonprofit management and higher education administration.
-Before joining the Yiddish Book Center she was international scholar coordinator at the Center for World Languages at the Five Colleges, a consortium of Amherst, Hampshire, Mount Holyoke and Smith colleges and the University of Massachusetts Amherst.
+Gretchen has worked in various nonprofit and higher education settings with a primary focus on program and project management.
 She holds a BA in French language and literature from Smith College.

 Zvi Jankelowitz, director of institutional advancement.
 Before joining the staff of the Yiddish Book Center, Zvi headed his own fundraising consulting practice, The Jankelowitz Group.
 He was the director of institutional advancement at the Harvard Museum of Natural History and also served in director-level positions at Cohen Hillel Academy, American Friends of Israel National Museum of Science, and The Rashi School.
 He holds a BA from Bar-Ilan University in Israel and an MA from Brandeis University’s Hornstein Program in Jewish Professional Leadership.

-Lisa Newman, director of communications and visitor services.
+Lisa Newman, director of publishing and public programs.
 Prior to joining the Yiddish Book Center, Lisa managed public relations and publishing projects for a variety of nonprofit and corporate clients.
-After moving to western Massachusetts to work for New England Monthly, she went on to work with magazine and book publishers including Horticulture, Orion, Country Journal, Storey Publishing, and Disney Publishing.
-Lisa has been an instructor at the Columbia Publishing Course and a panelist at industry events.
+After moving to western Massachusetts to work for New England Monthly, she went on to work with numerous national magazine and book publishers.
+She has been an instructor at the Radcliffe Publishing Course and the Columbia Publishing Course and a panelist at industry events.
 She is a graduate of New York University.

-Sylvia Peterson, education program assistant.
+Sylvia Peterson, associate director of education administration.
 Sylvia helps with onsite courses and education programs at the Yiddish Book Center.
 Prior to joining the Center, she interned and worked at the Eric Carle Museum of Picture Book Art.
 Sylvia holds a degree in classics from Mount Holyoke College and has a passion for language, art history, and museum studies.

-Suzanne Rubinstein, executive assistant.
-Suzanne provides support to the Center’s president, executive director, and Board of Directors.
-She has years of administrative and development experience including work at the University of Wisconsin-Madison Hillel and the American Technion Society.
-She has a BA from The Evergreen State College and studied photography at Bezalel Academy of Art and Design in Jerusalem.
+Suzanne Rubinstein, executive assistant to the president and executive director.
+Suzanne has over 15 years of experience working for Jewish nonprofit organizations.
+Prior to the Yiddish Book Center, she worked at the University of Wisconsin Hillel and the American Technion Society.
+She holds a BA in liberal arts from The Evergreen State College and studied photography at Bezalel Academy of Art and Design in Jerusalem.